testcontainers/testcontainers-java/docs/features/reuse.md

 configuration *must not change*.

 !!! note
-    Reusable containers doesn't suit for CI usage and as an experimental feature not all Testcontainers features are working such as resources cleanup or networking.
+    Reusable containers are not suited for CI usage and as an experimental feature not all Testcontainers features are fully working (e.g., resource cleanup or networking).

 ## How to use it